jimweirich/Given/README.md

   expresion.
 The new value is captured immediately after the _When_ block is executed.  _new_ is only valid in a _Then_/_with_/_compare_.

+* _exception_ -- Returns the exception captured by a _Then.fail_.
+  This accessor is only valid in a scenario where _Then.fail_ is used.

 ## Summary